 Andrew also graduated from Binghamton University with a Bachelors of Science degree in Electrical Engineering.
 Andrew was a member of Eta Kappa Nu, the Electrical Engineering Honors Society.
 After graduating from Binghamton and before going to law school, Andrew worked at Raytheon, a defense contractor, as a software engineer.

 Andrew is registered in New Jersey, Massachusetts, and at the U.S. Patent and Trademark Office.

 Dr. Danielle Abramson, Ph.D., is a patent agent (Reg.
 No. 52,539).
 She has a broad experience spanning various industries, including life sciences (pharmaceuticals, medical devices, prosthetics), mechanical arts, and consumer products.
-Danielle's patent prosecution practice includes patent counseling services on matters related to patentability and patent portfolio development and management, developing strategic plans and procedures for maximizing U.S. and worldwide intellectual property right.
+Danielle's patent prosecution practice includes patent counseling services on matters related to patentability and patent portfolio development and management, developing strategic plans and procedures for maximizing U.S. and worldwide intellectual property rights.
 Danielle also assists clients on corporate IP M&A matters and conducts intellectual property due diligence.
-Danielle currently serves as VP of Intellectual Property & Research at a specialty biopharmaceutical company.
+Danielle currently serves as Senior VP and Global Head of Intellectual Property at a specialty biopharmaceutical company.

 Danielle graduated from Brown University with her Ph.D. in Medical Sciences.